JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lab.md

-As you can see in the plot above, the Euler method quickly becomes quite inaccurate because we make a step in the direction of the tangent which inevitably leads us away from the perfect solution as shown in the plot below
+As you can see in the plot above, the Euler method quickly becomes quite inaccurate because we make a step in the direction of the tangent which inevitably leads us away from the perfect solution as shown in the plot below.
 ![euler](euler.jpg)

 There exist many different ODE solvers.
 To demonstrate how we can